Axolotl Care Guide – What Do Axolotls Eat

 2. Daphnia

 Daphnia contains rich proteins and vitamins, which are good for axolotls.
 It can also remove unwanted bacteria.
 But daphnia can not be the main food for adult axolotls.
-Because it can not provide sufficient nutrition, and the adult axolotls would get hungry quickly.
+Because it can not provide sufficient nutrition, the adult axolotls would get hungry quickly.
 In addition to this, live daphnia may carry parasites or diseases, so it is best to purchase them from reputable shops.

 3. Brine shrimp

 Live brine shrimp is nutritious and cheap.
 Moreover, the live shrimp can be hatched at home.
 Nevertheless, it would bring disease and change the water’s hardness.
 Furthermore, live brine shrimp can be frozen.
-The frozen brine shrimp is only in cubes form.
+The frozen brine shrimp is only in cube form.
 So you need to keep it in the water to thaw.
 By the way, live brine shrimp may also carry parasites or diseases, so it is best to purchase them from reputable shops.

 4. Ghost shrimp

-Ghost shrimp is a nutritious food source, but they can also make sense in cleaning tanks.
+Ghost shrimp are a nutritious food source, but they can also make sense in cleaning tanks.
 The shrimp is a perfect snack for subadult and adult axolotls, but ghost shrimp are expensive and require to be isolated for two weeks before introducing.

 5. Pellets